 uMkhuze Game Reserve was proclaimed in 1912, and celebrated its 100th anniversary in 2012.
 It now constitutes the north western section of the “iSimangaliso Wetland Park” (which is a UNESCO World Heritage Site).
 A place of great beauty and high contrasts, uMkhuze’s 40,000 hectares. . .

 Situated in Northern Zululand, and adjoining the Mozambique border, Tembe Elephant Park is most widely known for having over 200 of the world’s largest Elephants, which are also the last remaining indigenous herd in KwaZulu-Natal and includes the legendary big “Tuskers.”
 (Tuskers are elephants. . .

-*Please note that our conservation work on Somkhanda Game Reserve is currently non-volunteer based but is where the majority of our Community Outreach work takes place throughout the year.
-Somkhanda Game Reserve is a community-owned game reserve managed by “Wildlands Conservation Trust” in partnership. . .
+Please note that our conservation work on Somkhanda Game Reserve is largely non-volunteer based but is where the majority of our Community Outreach work takes place throughout the year.
+At certain times of the year, Somkhanda Game Reserve Management do request a team of. . .